Vice-Chancellor and President's Awards for Excellence - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 4.5 Confidential nomination forms are to be submitted to People and Culture by the closing date as specified in the call for nominations.

-4.6 People and Culture will review the nominations to determine eligibility based on the criteria in the Vice-Chancellor and President's Awards for Excellence - Operational Policy and provide the Advisory Committee with a summary of the outcomes.
+4.6 People and Culture reviews the nominations to determine eligibility based on the criteria in the Vice-Chancellor and President's Awards for Excellence - Operational Policy and provide the Advisory Committee with a summary of the outcomes.

 5. Advisory Committee